passwordless-id/www/usage/2_js.md

 }
 ```

-(*) The *attestation* can be used to prove the authenticity of the authenticator model and flags (like userVerified).
+> (*) The *attestation* is a complex structure that can be used to identify the device model and prove its authenticity.
-This is only part of the response if the parameter `attestation: true` was used.
+> There is a nice article [here](https://medium.com/webauthnworks/webauthn-fido2-demystifying-attestation-and-mds-efc3b3cb3651) describing it in more details.
-Please also note that the attestation may not bc available on all platforms, like apple.
+> This is typically used in high-security contexts, where the relying party wants to control which device models are allowed.

 Authentication